keboola/connection-docs/components/writers/database/snowflake/index.md

 Additionally, you can specify a **Primary key** of the table, a simple column **Data filter**, and a filter for [incremental processing](/storage/tables/#incremental-processing).

-## Using Keboola Provisioned Database
+## Using Keboola-Provisioned Database
-The writer offers the option to create a [Keboola Provisioned database](#keboola-snowflake-database) for you.
+The writer offers the option to create a [Keboola-provisioned database](#keboola-snowflake-database) for you.
 You can use this database to connect Keboola Connection to a wide range of consumers --- especially Business Intelligence tools and Analytics.
 The database can be queried in real time, but is still completely isolated from your project Storage.
 The database is limited so that the data can be only read from the database and that the query execution time is limited to